Nanotechnology refers to the use of materials on an atomic, molecular, and supramolecular scale for industrial purposes.

 Offers Better Engine Durability

-Labeled as one of the most progressive technologies in 2021, it’s safe to assume nanotechnology comes with numerous benefits.
+Labeled as one of the most progressive technologies, it’s safe to assume nanotechnology comes with numerous benefits.
 One of these benefits has something to do with the key part of every vehicle – the engine.

 If you take a glance at old engines, you’ll see that they’re bigger and heavier than new ones.
 Although smaller and lighter engines are a huge upgrade, there are still some downsides to it.
 Heat and friction are the biggest issues as new engines have to operate at soaring temperatures.

-With the use of nanotechnology, we might finally get to see a new form of engines that are more durable without weight more than the current ones.
+With the use of nanotechnology, we might finally get to see a new form of engine that is more durable without weight than the current ones.
 These engines will be made from nano aluminum and they’ll be exactly what modern car owners want.

 Enhances Battery Efficiency